Skip to main content

 Can I use both a VA loan and a property tax exemption together?

-• Yes.
+Yes.
 These benefits stack beautifully.
-With reAlpha Mortgage, you can pair your VA loan with a full property tax exemption and up to 75% buyer agent commission rebate—cutting both your monthly and closing costs.
+With reAlpha Mortgage, you can pair your VA loan with a full property tax exemption and a commission-back program-helping reduce both your monthly payments and closing costs.

 What VA disability rating qualifies for property tax exemption?